amit-sangwan/hashnode-blogs/cmbbw9ezz000308l746mh2fj5.md

 ---

+## **OWASP:** The **Open Worldwide Application Security Project** (formerly Open Web Application Security Project )

+> *“ It is an open-source organisation that provides global guidelines, tools, and best practices to help improve application security and reduce software vulnerabilities.”*

+**Project Top Ten:** The "Top Ten", first published in 2003 and latest is in 2024 , is regularly updated. it aims to raise awareness about application security by identifying some of the most critical risks facing organisation

+---

 ## What is OWASP ASVS?

 The **OWASP Application Security Verification Standard (ASVS)** is a comprehensive framework that defines **security requirements for web applications and services**.